Skip to main content

 data = pd.read_csv('titanic.csv')

-Raw data imported
+Raw Titanic data

-Raw data imported
+Raw Titanic data

-Clean the data imported from csv file
+Clean the data

-data.replace('?', np.nan, inplace= True)
+data.replace('?', np.nan, inplace=True)

 data = data.astype({'age': np.float64, 'fare': np.float64})